LAST REVIEWED Jan 13 2021 6 MIN READ

 Except in the case of collectively bargained plans, the SECURE Act will require employers maintaining a 401(k) plan to have a dual eligibility requirement under which an employee must complete either:

 The latter rule works out to be about twenty-five 20-hour workweeks per year, which enables a large pool of workers to become eligible for workplace 401(k) coverage.
-However, the 3 years of 500 hours option does not start to count until 2021, so there’s still time before employers will have to make this change.
+However, the 3 years of 500 hours option began in 2021.

 Does the SECURE Act provide any incentives to employers regarding this change?